ninakali/flourish-pc/src/glossary.md

 #### RAM
 Random-access memory.
 A type of computer memory.
 The information stored in RAM can be accessed in any desired order and can be changed at will.
 The most common types of RAM usually lose the information stored in them when they are powered off.
 A variety of RAM that _doesn't_ lose its information when powered off is usually specifically marked Non-Volatile, or NV RAM.

+#### Register
+Quickly-accessible memory inside a processor.
+A register's capacity is usually very low (1-16 bytes), and the number of registers inside a CPU is fairly small (2-256 registers).

 #### ROM
 Read-only memory.
 A type of computer memory.
 The information stored in RAM usually can be accessed in any order, but cannot be changed under normal circumstances.
 Unlike RAM, it does not lose the information stored inside when powered off.
 Many types of ROM can be erased (emptied) and programmed anew; those are called EPROM and EEPROM.
 A special type of ROM called FLASH (see _FLASH_) can be erased partially.